huseyindeniz/simple-dapp/README.md

 Smart contract is under the blockchain folder and created with Hardhat.

-Frontend is under the frontend folder and created with [dApp CRA Template](https://github.com/huseyindeniz/cra-template-dapp).
+Frontend is under the client folder and created with [dApp CRA Template](https://github.com/huseyindeniz/cra-template-dapp).

 You can create your own frontend by simply running the following command in your terminal: